foxBMS/foxbms-2/docs/software/bootloader/bootloader.rst

    :width: 60 %
    :align: center

-   The division of the |foxbms| application binary file during data transfer
+   The partition of the |foxbms| application binary file during data transfer

-The communication between the PC application and the bootloader has been implemented via pre-defined CAN messages.
+The communication between the |bootloader-host-application| and the embedded bootloader has bee implemented via pre-defined CAN messages.
-As shown in :numref:`communication_between_pc_and_bootloader`, to transfer a program, the PC application will send a CAN request "command to transfer program" to inform the bootloader that a program is going to be transferred.
+As shown in :numref:`communication_between_pc_and_bootloader`, to transfer a program, the |bootloader-host-application| will send a CAN request *command to transfer program* to inform the bootloader that a program is going to be transferred.
-Once the bootloader receives the command, it will reply with an "ACK message" to inform the PC application that it has received this command and is prepared for the next step.
+Once the embedded bootloader receives the command, it will reply with an *ACK message* to inform the |bootloader-host-application| that it has received this command and is prepared for the next step.
-The PC application will then start sending the information relevant to the current data transfer process.
+The |bootloader-host-application| will then start sending the information relevant to the current data transfer process.
-After that, the PC application must receive an ACK message from the bootloader to ensure it has processed the program information and is ready for the binary data.
+After that, the |bootloader-host-application| must receive an ACK message from the bootloader to ensure it has processed the program information and is ready to receive the binary data.

-Next, the PC application starts transferring the binary data.
+Next, the |bootloader-host-application| starts transferring the binary data.
 It iteratively sends one data sector after another as depicted in :numref:`from_bin_file_to_8_bytes_data`.
 As shown, each subsector is transferred by sending the loop number and 8 bytes of data in every iteration.
-Once the bootloader has successfully received 1024 * 8 bytes of data, it responds with an "ACK message" to signal the PC application to send the next subsector.
+Once the embedded bootloader has successfully received 1024 * 8 bytes of data, it responds with an *ACK message* to signal to the
+|bootloader-host-application| to send the next subsector.

 .. drawio-figure:: img/communication_between_pc_and_bootloader.drawio
    :format: svg